-Extinction in psychology refers to the fading and disappearance of behavior that was previously learned by association with another event.
-That means a conditioned response is weakened and the target behavior eventually stops and becomes extinct.
+Extinction in psychology refers to the fading and disappearance of behavior previously learned by association with another event.
+That means a conditioned response is weakened, and the target behavior eventually stops and becomes extinct.
 This is usually accomplished by withdrawing the unconditioned stimulus.

 A dog previously learned that jumping up onto its owner will result in receiving a treat.
 When the owner stops giving treats to the jumping, the dog eventually stops.

 A student previously learned that disrupting the class will earn him extra attention from the teacher.
 When the teacher stops giving negative attention to him, he stops the disruptive behavior.